networknt/light-doc/content/en/style/light-hybrid-4j/rpc-security.md

 ### Distributed JWT verification

-Unlike simple web token that the resource server has to contact Authorization server to validate the bearer token.
-JWT can be verified by resource server as long as the token signing certificate is available at resource server.
+Unlike with simple web tokens, the resource server has to contact the Authorization server to validate the bearer token.
+JWT can be verified by the resource server as long as the token signing certificate is available at the resource server.

 [light-hybrid-4j]: /style/light-hybrid-4j/